We may earn money or products from the companies mentioned in this post.

 Now comes the question.
 Are all forms of coffee the same in terms of health benefits?
 Are you just as likely to get the health benefits sipping an espresso as you are a cup of filtered coffee from your home coffee maker?
 Not necessarily.
 How you prepare your coffee affects some of these compounds.

 Most people in the United States drink filtered coffee.
 When you make coffee in a coffee maker or use a filter it removes two compounds in coffee called cafestol and kahweol.
 The same holds true if you have a Keurig and use individual coffee pods to prepare a cup of coffee.
 The coffee pod filters out these two chemicals, also known as diterpenes.

 On the other hand, if you use a French press or drink boiled coffee or Turkish or Greek coffee, prepared without a filter, these chemicals stay in your cup of Joe.
 Espresso is also unfiltered and retains some of these chemicals as well.

 Why is this important?
 Diterpenes (cafestol and kahweol) can elevate your cholesterol level, including LDL-cholesterol, the kind that clogs your arteries.
 In fact, drinking unfiltered coffee regularly can raise your blood cholesterol level as much as 10%.
-That doesn’t sound like a lot, but if you’re already borderline-high, it could be enough to put you into a higher risk category.

 Another study showed drinking unfiltered coffee raises homocysteine levels.
 Homocysteine is a marker for an increased risk for heart disease.
 So, filtered coffee likely won’t increase your risk for heart disease and may even protect your blood vessels – but unfiltered coffee may not be as heart-friendly.